 Horizontal main logotype:

-For examples of when to use the different versions of the logotype, see the section on applications in the graphics manual.
 The University’s layout templates (grid templates) provide the logotype which is best suited to the format you are downloading.

 The two-line logotype also exists in versions known as sub-logotypes.
 Lund University consists of many different organisations and in certain contexts there is a particular need to clarify which part of the University is communicating.
 Combining the University’s main logotype with the name of a specific organisation forms a sub-logotype that clarifies the origin of the message.